pmean/build-website/text/05/CriticalThinking.md

 - Critical appraisal
 output: html_document
 ---
-A lot of people use the term \"critical thinking\" in an offhand way.
+A lot of people use the term "critical thinking" in an offhand way.
-Usually the writer who uses this term is trying to imply that anyone who disagrees with the writer\'s theory or belief is naive.
-Critical thinking is also produced as an excuse to attack a particular theory or to promote \"equal time\" for a competing belief.
+Usually the writer who uses this term is trying to imply that anyone who disagrees with the writer's theory or belief is naive.
+Critical thinking is also produced as an excuse to attack a particular theory or to promote "equal time" for a competing belief.

 Critical thinking, however, is much more complex than this.
 It involves more than just fault finding.
 After all, no theory is perfect and